-Development Project/Case Built Heritage At The Site Background & Current Progress Conversion of Yaumatei Theatre and Red Brick Building into a Xiqu Activity Centre Built Heritage At The Site Built around 1930, the Yaumatei Theatre is the only surviving pre-war cinema premise in Kowloon.
+Development Project/Case Built Heritage At The Site Background & Current Progress 10.
+Conversion of Yaumatei Theatre and Red Brick Building into a Xiqu Activity Centre • Built around 1930, the Yaumatei Theatre is the only surviving pre-war cinema premise in Kowloon.
 It has been accorded a Grade 2 status by the AAB.
 Also known as The Red Brick Building, the Former Pumping Station was built in 1895.
-It was converted into a post office and was abandoned in 1967.
-It has been accorded a An HIA including a CMP was presented to the AAB on 26 November 2008.
+It was converted into a post office and was abandoned since 1967.
+It has been accorded a Grade 1 status by the AAB.
+An HIA including a CMP was presented to the AAB on 26 November 2008.
 Members expressed support to the proposed works.
 Conservation works have been completed.
-The Xiqu Activity Centre will be in operation in July Grade 1 status by the AAB.
+An opening ceremony was held on 17 July 2012.
+11. Development at Diamond Hill Comprehensive Development Area and construction of Diamond Hill Stabling Sidings of Shatin Central Link ("SCL") Two historic structures, namely the Old Pillbox and Former Royal Air Force Hangar will be affected by the construction works.
+The Old Pillbox and Former Royal Air Force Hangar have been accorded a Grade 2 and a Grade 3 status by the AAB respectively. • An environmental impact assessment ("EIA") of SCL has been approved.
+According to the approved EIA report, the two historic structures would be inevitably affected by the construction works and could not be preserved in-situ after considering operational, engineering, environmental and other factors.
+Portions of the hanger will be disassembled and retained for future display together with a model exhibited at the future Diamond Hill Comprehensive Development Area ("CDA") site to illustrate the structural technology at that time.
+The pillbox will be lifted up in one piece for temporary storage and reinstated in the future Diamond Hill CDA site.
+The future usage of these two heritage items will be subject to the land use planning.
+A CMP with detailed mitigation measures and